-At one company I worked, the executive team had worked up a list of core corporate values.
+At one company I worked, the executive team had come up with a list of core corporate values.
 There were 11 of these values, and they were mentioned and pushed in every company meeting.

 In fact, “Goals and Values” wallet cards were handed out to each employee.
 And let me make sure I affirm one important thing here, prior to what I’m about to say: these were, without a doubt, very worthwhile values: “Stay close to our customers”, “pursue excellence in all we do”, and so on.
 Note that I still carry this wallet card with me today, two decades later.